fairlearn/fairlearn/docs/user_guide/assessment/common_fairness_metrics.rst

 learning model performs equally well for different groups.
-It is stricter than demographic parity because it requires that the machine learning model's predictions are not only independent of sensitive group membership, but that groups have the same false positive rates and and true positive rates.
+It is stricter than demographic parity because it requires that the machine learning model's predictions are not only independent of sensitive group membership, but that groups have the same false positive rates and true positive rates.
 This distinction is important because a model could achieve demographic parity (i.e., its predictions could be independent of sensitive group membership), but still generate more false positive